Fighters, radar, marine patrols top Asia's military wish-list

 Japan has since become allied with most other Asian nations.
 It is now China which is the behemoth others are eyeing with unease.

-And bigger defence budgets, means sales of fighters, weapons and other tools of death and destruction are higher than ever before.
+And bigger defense budgets, means sales of fighters, weapons and other tools of death and destruction are higher than ever before.

 At the Singapore Airshow, salesmen in business suits escorted visitors in the sweltering heat to mock-ups of the world's most advanced jet fighters, helicopters and transport aircraft parked on a tarmac.
 Nearby, inside a vast air-conditioned hangar, state-of-the-art radar and surveillance equipment were exhibited and deals for missile systems were being inked.